Latin American Table Tennis Union

 The Latin American Table Tennis Union (LATTU), or Unión Latinoamericana de Tenis de Mesa (ULTM) in Spanish, was one of the table tennis continental federations recognized by International Table Tennis Federation (ITTF) before 2021.
 The ULTM was composed of 37 national or regional table tennis associations, working on the development of table tennis in Latin America.

-In 2019, the ULTM and the Northern American Table Tennis Union (NATTU) founded Pan American Table Tennis Confederation.
+In 2019, the ULTM and the Northern American Table Tennis Union (NATTU) founded the Pan American Table Tennis Confederation.
 The Confederation was recognised by the ITTF as the continental federation, replacing both the ULTM and the NATTU in 2021.

 Members

 List of total 37 member associations: